Fill your College Details

 1. Education and Training

-• Workshops and Seminars: Conduct targeted sessions to address common myths about software engineering and provide real-world examples of their consequences.
+• Workshops and Seminars: Facilitate designated opportunities to challenge myths around software engineering practices with real examples of their impact.
 For instance, use case studies to demonstrate how believing in myths like "more developers speed up projects" can lead to delays.

 • Focused Training: Incorporate lessons on management myths about software engineering and their impact on project success into leadership training programs.
 Equip managers and teams with tools to make informed decisions rather than relying on assumptions.